spraakbanken/multiged-2023/README.md

 Two new datasets are introduced in this shared task: one for Swedish (based on SweLL-gold corpus) and another for English (based on REALEC corpus). **--Any others that are new?**

 The data is organized in tab-separated columns, with one token per line; each sentence is separated by an empty line.
 The first column contains the tokens, the second column contains the grammatical error label (c or i).
-Note that speech/quotation marks are escaped like this: `\"`.
+Note that there are no column headers.

 You are welcome to use the provided datasets across languages and mix them as you see fit **(any better way of saying that?)**

-You can download the datasets from the links below. **--Should we link the datasets to the file names in the tables below (except text, of course)?** AC: I would say that there are training and validation folders in this repository.
+You can download the datasets from the links below. **--Should we link the datasets to the file names in the tables below (except text, of course)?** AC: I would say that there are training and validation (or 'dev' if we rename it) folders in this repository.
 So the easiest thing is for people to clone the whole repo.

 ### Data licenses